“It’s not easy, but it’s rewarding.”

 Lastly, be a sponge and soak up as much information as you can.
 This is a very valuable year of your life, and it’s self-explanatory to learn as much as you can while you’re here.

 What lessons did you learn during your career search?

 I began applying for positions at the beginning of the spring quarter and it took me about two months to secure offers.
 So I would recommend for others start planning early and track their searches.
 I created an Excel spreadsheet to log all my job applications so I can organize the information and visually see my progress.

 You also shouldn’t compare yourself to others.
 It’s important to know that your journey is your own, and comparing your situation to other graduates won’t help you get a job any faster.

 I also learned to just be yourself when you begin your interviews.
-It’s often easier said than done, but try to be authentic and show humility.
+It’s often easier said than done but try to be authentic and show humility.
 It leaves a good impression and doesn’t seem like you are unteachable or potentially a bad teammate.
-For me, I usually get really nervous during interviews and one thing that helped to me was changing my perspective by telling myself it’s just a conversation and you’re just meeting a friend or colleague to talk about what you do.
+For me, I usually get really nervous during interviews and one thing that helped me was changing my perspective by telling myself it’s just a conversation and you’re just meeting a friend or colleague to talk about what you do.

 I’ll admit that it’s not an easy process, but it’s a rewarding one.
 As others navigate their way through the program and into the industry, I hope they can stop and enjoy their journey.
 Looking back, it’s been one of the best decisions I’ve made.

 What are you doing in your position now for Nordstrom?